901 Popper Throwdown This Weekend At High Cotton

 Originally, we wanted to do this in someone’s backyard, but none of our wives wanted 20 guys drinking beer trekking through the houses to use the kitchens and bathrooms.
 The wives brought up the idea of beer and from there, we took [the idea] to a couple local breweries.
 High Cotton stepped up and together we came up with the full concept for the 901 Popper Throwdown.

 Michael: Why should people come to the Popper Throwdown this weekend?

 Most importantly, this event will benefit Memphis Paws, Inc.**, a 501C3 charity that makes donations to animal organizations and rescues.
-Over the past six years Memphis Paws has donated about $50,000 to local animal care organizations.
+Over the past seven years Memphis Paws has donated more than $50,000 to local animal care organizations.

 Michael: Who should come to this Sunday’s Popper Throwdown?

 Seth: Popper Throwdown is a family-friendly event.
 It’s early in the spring season and we encourage people to come get outside end enjoy some great local food, music, and each other.
 We are kid- and pet-friendly, but we always ask people who plan to bring their dogs to use good judgement.

 ** Memphis Paw, Inc. benefits organizations like Spay Memphis and rescues like Street Dog Foundation, Tunica Humane Society, Fayette County Animal Rescue, Alive Memphis Rescue, Hearts of Gold Pitfall Rescue, Memphis Pets Alive, Tails of Hope Dog Rescue, Desoto Animal Rescue Society, The Savior Foundation and Memphis Area Golden Retriever Rescue.